5 October 2022, 20:00 CEST

 This year we’re actively experimenting with a series of hybrid events.
 The pandemic has shown us that we really have too little knowledge about how we gather and come together in online spaces.
 Our belief is that zoom fatigue is unnecessary and that digitisation can offer a lot to the cultural sector, as long as programs are hybrid in nature and designed fundamentally differently than physical programs.
 With (almost) every event we organise, we explore a new format or a new tool.

 For this event we’re experimenting with a very mobile camera setup, taking not only our physical, but also our virtual audience along with us through the different rooms of the Youseum.
+This experiment is part of our research for the Toolkit for the Inbetween, a project for which we’re collaborating with affect lab and MU.

 The Hmm ON …